Understanding Inlays & Onlays

 Today's dental inlays and onlays are typically custom-made from high-grade dental porcelain or composite resins, providing a cosmetically pleasing match to the natural tooth color.
 In addition to their aesthetic appeal, inlays and onlays are more durable than traditional fillings, preserve more tooth structure, and strengthen the tooth to bear up to 50–75% more chewing forces.

 Both inlays and onlays are fabricated based on precise specifications from impressions of the prepared tooth.
 The final restoration is custom-made either in a dental laboratory or in-office using same-day systems.
+This precise fabrication process ensures an excellent fit and optimal function.

 *Talk to your dentist to determine if an inlay or onlay is the right solution for your dental care needs.